Saeed Qazaz: Biography

 Saeed al-Qazzaz held various positions throughout his life, including serving as an officer in the Administrative Inspection Directorate in Sulaymaniyah and as the director of Tanjaro district.
 He was later transferred to Erbil, where he also served as the district director.
 Following this, he was appointed the mayor of Zakho district.
 He was then transferred to Baghdad, where he became the Director general of the local administration.
 Qazzaz later served as the Mutasarrif (governor) of the Erbil Brigade, followed by the Kut Brigade and the Kirkuk Brigade.
 He then became the Mutasarrif of the Mosul Brigade.

 In 1952, Qazzaz was appointed Minister of Social Affairs, and in 1953, he became the first Iraqi to hold the position of director of Iraqi ports, a role that had been occupied by the British since 1919.
 He remained in this position until February 28, 1954.
 Qazzaz then served as the Minister of the Interior in successive government ministries until the last government of the Kingdom of Iraq.

-After the July 14, 1958 revolution, Qazzaz voluntarily surrendered and was charged with various crimes, including stripping a number of Iraqis of their citizenship and ordering the shooting of those who protested against electoral fraud.
-Prior to his conviction in court, he reportedly stated:

-"I know you're going to sentence me to death, but when I go to the gallows, I see people under my feet who don't deserve to live."

-Execution

-On September 20, 1959, Saeed al-Qazzaz was executed by hanging.
-Before his execution, his wife reportedly told him that he intended to divorce her and would send her a letter instructing her to prepare for widowhood.
-She also claimed that he stated she should divorce him if she attempted to reduce the sentence that had been imposed on him.